 On August 5, 2011, S2 Acquisition filed a Complaint in the Northern District of Texas, Lubbock Division, Case No. 5:11-cv-11-00143-C; S2 Acquisition v.
 Clayton Isom, Rashid Al-Hmoud, and John Sellers ("Guarantor Suit").
 In the Guarantor Suit, S2 Acquisition asserts that Clayton Isom, Rashid Al-Hmoud, and John Sellers (the "Guarantors") executed a personal guaranty of the Debtor's obligations to S2 Acquisition, and the amounts guaranteed are immediately due and payable.
-S2 Acquisition dismissed the Guarantor Suit, and then re-filed the Guarantor Suit in state court in Lubbock, Texas.

 Mr. Al-Hmoud and Mr. Isom are the Debtor's principals, and they will each play essential roles in managing the affairs of the Debtor through and including the confirmation process, and thereafter.
-Mr. Al-Hmoud and Mr. Isom will continue to manage the Debtor, and personally contribute funds in support of the Plan, and each will solicit new contributions from the existing limited partners, and perhaps others, in support of the Plan.
+Mr. Al-Hmoud and Mr. Isom will personally contribute funds in support of the Plan, and each will solicit new contributions from the existing limited partners, and perhaps others, in support of the Plan.
 The Debtor's limited partners are either relatives or business acquaintances of Mr. Al-Hmoud and Mr. Isom, and thus, these gentlemen are irreplaceable.
-To avoid the distractions associated with the Guarantor Suit, to avoid potential inconsistent results between the Debtor's case and the Guarantor Suit, and to adjudicate the claims between the Debtor and S2 Acquisition most efficiently, concurrently with the filing of the SFG Adversary, the Debtor filed its Motion to Extend the Automatic Stay, or in the Alternative, for Injunctive Relief ("Motion to Extend") [Adv.
-Proc.
+To avoid the distractions associated with the Guarantor Suit, to avoid potential inconsistent results between the Debtor's case and the Guarantor Suit, and to adjudicate the claims between the Debtor and S2 Acquisition most efficiently, concurrently with the filing of the SFG Adversary, the Debtor filed its Motion to Extend the Automatic Stay, or in the Alternative, for Injunctive Relief ("Motion to Extend") [SFG Adv.
+Pro.
 Dckt.
 No. 3].
-By the
+By the Motion to Extend, the Debtor sought to preclude the pursuit of the Guarantor Suit for 90 days, or to confirmation of the Debtor's Plan.4 A hearing on the Motion to Extend was held before the Bankruptcy Court on August 31, 2011, at which time, the Bankruptcy Court denied the Motion to Extend, without prejudice to the Debtor's right to seek a preliminary injunction against the Guarantor Suit at a later time.
+The Plan contains a preliminary injunction against the pursuit of